artfuldodger02/Drone-Sim/README.md

 ## Project Overview

   This project constituted creating a drone simulation package delivery system for the University of Minnesota Twin Cities campus.
 There are two user interactive parts of this project.
 The first of which is a webpaage to view the movement of a drone picking up and delivery a package to a specified location.
 The second is a scheduler page where the user can choose the pickup and dropof points for the drone, and a path strategy for the drone to use for its delivery.
 On this scheduler page you can also view a list of all the deliveries the user has initiated.

+  A link to our video presentation can be found here https://youtu.be/p-JWOgUTj1A

 ## How to Run